 Variables are used to store values of standard types which cover all types needed for document generation.
 The value stored comes either straight from the user or is a value of a field of a record inside the Salesforce app.
 A complete list of types:

 To create a variable press the Add Variable button located under the query elements on the left side of the application.
-After that, a popup appears which just needs to be filled with desired values.
+After that, a form to be filled with desired values opens.
 Then, clicking on the save button saves the variable inside the query and makes it available for further use inside documents linked to that query.

 A dissection of the popup is explained below:

-They can be used for a range of things and they allow users to have one source of value for anything which needs that value inside the query.
+They can be used for different purposes and allow users to have one source of value for anything requiring that value in the query.

 As was mentioned earlier, you can create Global Variables in Query Builder on Salesforce, and reference them inside Document Template.
 This, together with Expression Fields can make your Templates look neat.

-But first, let's see how you can create one.
+First, let's let's take a look at how you can create one.
 After you reach the Query Builder tab, click the Add Global Variable button in the Global Variable section.
 The following window opens.

 With the Expression Field, you can create and add Expressions while building a query.
 These expressions will become a part of the query and appear on Template Builder alongside the fields of the corresponding Object.